 All Performing Arts Series events for the 2022-2023 season are open to the public and free of charge.
 No tickets are required.

 The house will be opened 30 minutes before curtain, with the approval of the performers.
 Latecomers will be seated at the discretion of the management.
-Use of cameras, recording devices, pagers, and cellular phones are prohibited during performances.
+The use of cameras, recording devices, pagers, and cellular phones is prohibited during performances.

 The Student Center and Edson Auditorium are accessible to people with disabilities.
 Phonic Ear Enhancement systems are available to amplify stage dialogue or music.
 TTY service is available through the UMM Information Center at 320-589-6123.
 All events are wheelchair accessible.

 To request disability accommodations, please contact the University of Minnesota, Morris Disabilities Services at 320-589-6178 at your earliest convenience, but no later than 48 hours prior to each event.